-SUPPORTING COMMUNITY PROJECTS Sound Toxins program: Dinophysis fortii

-The MRC continues to support and volunteer on projects conducted by other entities in the community, including:

-- Shellfish biotoxin sampling at Pillar Point (Dept of Health) - Mussel Biotoxin Project in Port Angeles Harbor (WDFW) - Sound Toxins harmful algal bloom monitoring (WA Sea Grant, Feiro Marine Life Center) - "Catch More Crab" derelict crab pot prevention campaign (Northwest Straits Foundation) - European Green Crab surveys and trapping (WA Sea Grant)
+The MRC continues to support projects conducted by other entities in the community, including: - Shellfish biotoxin sampling at Pillar Point (Dept of Health) - Mussel Biotoxin Project in Port Angeles Harbor (WDFW) - Sound Toxins harmful algal bloom monitoring (WA Sea Grant, Feiro Marine Life Center) - "Catch More Crab" derelict crab pot prevention campaign (Northwest Straits Foundation) - European Green Crab surveys and trapping (WA Sea Grant) MRC OPERATIONS GOAL: To carry out administrative functions in support of the mission, including work plan preparation, developing and preparing grant proposals, programmatic staff support, project monitoring and performance tracking, coordinating education and internship programs, planning, and participating in training opportunities.
+Clallam MRC Meetings and Communication - The Clallam MRC met monthly to discuss project items and listen to informative presentations from various invited guests.

-MRC OPERATIONS

-GOAL: To carry out administrative functions in support of the mission, including work plan preparation, developing and preparing grant proposals, programmatic staff support, project monitoring and performance tracking, coordinating education and internship programs, planning, and participating in training opportunities.

-Clallam MRC Meetings and Communication -The Clallam MRC met monthly to discuss project items and listen to informative presentations from various invited guests.
 Meetings were held in a hybrid format, with the opportunity to attend either in-person or via Zoom.
 Clallam MRC staff prepared and distributed meeting agendas and minutes.

-One special meeting was held in March - a joint meeting between Clallam and Jefferson MRCs.
-This meeting included a presentation on Tribal treaty rights by Cecelia Gobin, a Tulalip Tribal member and policy director for Northwest Indian Fisheries Commission.
-Two Clallam County Commissioners and the Director of the Northwest Straits Commission joined for the meeting, which was held in space donated by the Jamestown S'Klallam Tribe.
+One special meeting was held in March - a joint meeting between Clallam and Jefferson MRCs, with a presentation on Tribal treaty rights.

-The Clallam MRC developed and approved a document guiding its advisory process.

 Grant Administration - Clallam MRC staff wrote regular progress reports, tracked and administered the budget, and ensured projects were supported and reaching their stated goals.
 Website Maintenance -The Clallam MRC maintained its website with information on past and upcoming meetings, and current and completed projects.
 The website was regularly updated with meeting agendas and approved minutes, as well as current news.
 In February of 2020, Clallam MRC initiated their Facebook page to post weekly information about MRC projects and activities.
 By April 2025, the Facebook page had 528 followers, an increase of 80 over the last year.
 Annual Workplan Development - The Clallam MRC developed a work plan to guide its work and priorities for the 2023-2024 grant year.
 Strategic Plan - The Clallam MRC adhered to the 2019-24 Strategic Plan and began developing the 2025-2029 strategic plan.

-Training - Clallam MRC members and staff were encouraged to participate in trainings relevant to the Clallam MRC's goals and projects.

-- Nancy Stephanz attended trainings for the Sound Toxins plankton monitoring program, including the 2-day regional meeting. - MRC Coordinator Rebecca Mahan and Administrative Specialist Amelia Kalagher were trained in pigeon guillemot monitoring in May through the Salish Sea Guillemot Network.
+Training - Clallam MRC members and staff were encouraged to participate in trainings relevant to the Clallam MRC's goals and projects. - Nancy Stephanz attended trainings for the Sound Toxins plankton monitoring program, including the 2-day regional meeting. - MRC Coordinator Rebecca Mahan and Administrative Specialist Amelia Kalagher were trained in pigeon guillemot monitoring in May through the Salish Sea Guillemot Network. - The MRC hosted local marine engineer and roboticist Phil Parisi for a presentation and demonstration on BlueBoat and BlueROV technology, to assess suitability for future projects.
 Representation at NWSC Meetings - Alan Clark served as the Clallam MRC representative to the Northwest Straits Commission.
 The Representative attended the monthly meetings, which were both online and in-person at various times.

-Presentations to Local Government Officials - In July 2024, Clallam MRC members gave an annual update to the Board of County Commissioners on the MRC's work, projects and plans.

-Participation in Local Integrating Organization Meetings - As a member of the steering group Rebecca Mahan, Clallam MRC Coordinator, attended quarterly meetings for the steering group and ERN/LIO.

-THANK YOU TO OUR PARTNERS

-THANK YOU to all the following organizations, who have collaborated on the MRC's projects through funding, staff and volunteer support, project development, and logistical assistance.
+Presentations to Local Government Officials - In July 2024, MRC members gave an annual update to the Board of County Commissioners on the MRC's work, projects and plans.
+Participation in Local Integrating Organization Meetings - As a member of the steering group Rebecca Mahan, Clallam MRC Coordinator, attended the quarterly steering group meetings and the ERN/LIO quarterly meetings.
+THANK YOU TO OUR PARTNERS THANK YOU to all the following organizations, who have collaborated on the MRC's projects through funding, staff and volunteer support, project development, and logistical assistance.

-WASHINGTON

-STATE UNIVERSITY
+partners in marine conservation

-FUNDING AND SUPPORT

-The Clallam MRC depends on its members and community volunteers.
+FUNDING AND SUPPORT The Clallam MRC depends on its members and community volunteers.
 During the 2023-2024 grant year, Clallam County MRC members and community volunteers contributed 1,186.75 hours for a total value of \$47,802.29 (@40.28/hr).
 The MRC also received 163 hours of in-kind contributions from community and project partners, totaling \$6,565.64.